 To enable this configuration you need to:

-- The IPs must already be bound to the server/instance.
+- Make sure that the IPs are already bound to the server/instance.

-- Enable support when the cluster is created for a new cluster or using rladmin for an existing cluster.
+- Enable private and public endpoint support when the cluster is created, or use rladmin to enable support for an existing cluster.

 - Configure public IP of the machine to be used for external traffic in the node configuration.

 - Configure private IP to be used for both internal and external traffic in the node configuration so it can be used for private database endpoints.

 Once this configuration is in place, both sets of endpoints are available for the databases in the cluster.

 Modifying an existing cluster